 6) Enter a reason for turning off the extension, and click Turn Off

 If you want your seller rating to show on your Google Ads, you must meet the minimum review threshold for a given country:

 - 100 unique reviews within the last 12 months across Google Customer Reviews or a third-party review partner

 - A complete research evaluation of your site by Google and/or its partners

-- A Google Consumer Surveys evaluation of your website.
+- A Google Consumer Surveys evaluation of your website

 Finally, seller reviews on Google Ads are country-specific, and Google’s algorithm might not include a seller rating extension if “the underlying feedback is unrelated to what’s being advertised in a specific ad.”

 Ad auctions consider many factors; seller ratings and Quality Score are only part of the formula.
 Your campaigns will need to be effective enough to rank highly if you want to take full advantage of a positive seller rating.

 Also, you might be looking for your ratings in the wrong place within your campaign settings.
 To show your rating extension, the campaign type needs to be one of the following:

 1) Search Network with Display Select — subtype All features